Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/README.md

 # Troubleshooting Guides

-This section has various articles which will help troubleshoot implementation issues in the SDK.
+This section has various articles that will help you troubleshoot implementation issues in the SDK.

 * [Troubleshooting Push Messaging](troubleshooting-push.md)